How the Chase Sapphire Preferred credit card works

-Chase Sapphire Preferred® review: Features
+Chase Sapphire Preferred review: Table of contents

 Chase partners with nine airlines and four hotels, including United Airlines, Southwest Airlines, British Airways, Singapore Airlines, Marriott, Hyatt, and IHG hotels.